 Children integrate their view of themselves in several domains to form an overall view of their self-worth or just how "good they are."
 Their overall self-esteem reflects their integrated view of their self- worth across several domains.
 Children who feel competent and worthy in several domains will have higher overall levels of self-esteem than children who feel unworthy or inadequate across a number of domains.

-Reason enough to enhance the self-esteem of the children we care about and work with.
-However, it is naive to believe we need only praise children to raise their self-esteem and help them to "feel good" about themselves.
+So how do we help enhance child self-esteem.
+Many believe that we only need to praise children to raise their self-esteem and help them to "feel good" about themselves.
 Unfortunately, this belief is common and has resulted in programs to boost child self-esteem through constant and indiscriminate praise.
 In some instances children are taught mantras, such as "I am okay" or "I am special", and encouraged to repeat these regularly.
 (Fletcher, 2000, p.A3).

 Those who criticize this approach emphasize that indiscriminate praise, or the repetition of mantras about how good one is, fails to foster true self-esteem.
 Positive self-esteem, they stress, is built on a foundation of accomplishment and the mastery of new skills.